 As director of social services for Rosemount Center, a dual language (English and Spanish) early childhood education center in the Mount Pleasant neighborhood of Washington, D.C., she provided comprehensive supports to more than 200 children and families, including disabilities services, family resources and supports, and disabilities services.

-A native of Phoenix, Scott now resides in Yardley, Pa.
+A native of Phoenix, Krista now resides in Yardley, Pa.
 She enjoys spending time with her family, walking outdoors, and enjoying a good book as she “reads into a nap.”